Stochastic Normalized Gradient Descent with Momentum for Large-Batch Training: Stochastic Normalized Gradient Descent with Momentum

-where $\g_t = 1/B\sum_{i\in \IM_t} \nabla f_{i}(\w_t)$ is a stochastic mini-batch gradient with a batch size of $B$.
-When $\beta = 0$, SNGM will degenerate to stochastic normalized gradient descent~(SNGD)~\citep{DBLP:conf/nips/HazanLS15}.
 The $\u_t$ is a variant of Polyak’s momentum.
-But different from Polyak’s MSGD which adopts $\g_t$ directly for updating $\u_{t+1}$, SNGM adopts the normalized gradient $\g_t/\|\g_t\|$ for updating $\u_{t+1}$.
-In MSGD, we can observe that if $\g_t$ is large, then $\u_t$ may be large as well and this may lead to a bad model parameter.
-Hence, we have to control the learning rate in MSGD, i.e., $\eta\leq (1/L)$, for a $L$-smooth objective function.
-The following lemma shows that $\|\u_t\|$ in SNGM can be well controlled whatever $\g_t$ is large or small.
+However, different from Polyak’s MSGD which adopts $\g_t$ directly for updating $\u_{t+1}$, SNGM adopts the normalized gradient $\g_t/\|\g_t\|$ for updating $\u_{t+1}$.
+We have the following lemma about $\u_t$: